withastro/docs/src/pages/en/core-concepts/project-structure.md

 ### `src/layouts`

-[Layouts](/en/core-concepts/layouts/) are special kind of component that wrap some content in a larger page layout.
+[Layouts](/en/core-concepts/layouts/) are a special kind of component that wrap some content in a larger page layout.
 These are most often used by [Astro pages](/en/core-concepts/astro-pages/) and [Markdown pages](/en/guides/markdown-content/) to define the layout of the page.

 Just like `src/components`, this directory is a common convention but not required.

 ### `src/pages`

-[Pages](/en/core-concepts/astro-pages/) are special kind of component used to create new pages on your site.
+[Pages](/en/core-concepts/astro-pages/) are a special kind of component used to create new pages on your site.
 A page can be an Astro component, or a Markdown file that represents some page of content for your site.

 :::caution
 `src/pages` is a **required** sub-directory in your Astro project.
 Without it, your site will have no pages or routes!